-Post Title and Post Number NIHR Clinical Lecturer in Renal Medicine Organisation Advertising Description Institute of Applied Health Research, College of Medical and Dental Sciences Post Number Full Time/Part Time Full Time Maximum of 4 years or obtaining CCT, whichever is sooner.
-Duration of post There will be 50% time protected for research throughout the programme.
+Post Title and Post Number NIHR Clinical Lecturer in Renal Medicine Organisation Advertising Description Institute of Applied Health Research, College of Medical and Dental Sciences Post Number Full Time/Part Time art Time Full Time Duration of post Maximum of 4 years or obtaining CCT, whichever is sooner.
+There will be 50% time protected for research throughout the programme.
 Post is open to: Internal and External Candidates Grade/Level Clinical.
 Must hold a current NTN (ST3 or above).
 Must have a higher research degree (PhD, MD or equivalent); all candidates must have submitted their final thesis to be eligible to apply and must have been fully awarded their higher degree in order to be able to take up the post.
 Salary Terms and Conditions Clinical